libbymiller/covid-uk/README.md

 Rscript run_model.R <n-realisations>
 ```

-Note if the default `config.yaml` file is not being used the argument `--config <path-to-config-file>` can be included.
+Note if the default `config.yaml` file is not being used the argument `--config=<path-to-config-file>` can be included.

 ### Outputs